uBizzy/koseven/system/guide/ko7/tips.md

 ### Solution   {#orm-session-sleep-solution}

 To fix this, clear your cookies for that domain to reset your session.
 This should never happen on a production server, so you won't have to explain to your clients how to clear their cookies.
-You can see the [discussion on this issue](http://dev.koseven.ga/issues/3242) for more details.